OUR WORKING GROUPS

 • Links between the use of refrigerants and the climate change

-The Energy and Climate Working Group meets once or twice a year and is coordinated by Luke Haywood, Policy Manager for Climate and Energy.
+The Energy and Climate Working Group meets once or twice a year.
+Its coordinator Luke Haywood, Policy Manager for Climate and Energy, is on parental leave until August 2024.
+In his absence you can contact Davide Sabbadin, Acting Policy Manager for Climate and Energy.

 9Green Budget